vidinoti/vidinoti.github.io/_documentation/sdk/nearby-gps-tracking.md

 ## Reset the visited points list

 It is possible to reset the visited points list.
-After that every point already visited will be considered new again and will send a notification.
+After that every point already visited will be considered new again and will send a notification if they are enabled.

 ```
 import com.vidinoti.android.vdarsdk.geopoint.GeoPointManager;